 If you have an SLR, to protect your camera lens, it is advisable to fit a screw-on UV, or skylight filter and keep it on at all times.
-Excepting of course, the times when you need to use a different filter.
+Excepting, of course, the times when you need to use a different filter.
 It is cheaper to replace the filter than to be up for the cost of a new lens for the camera.
-And don't screw other filters directly on top, as that increases your chances of getting lens flare, especially if you are shooting towards the light.
+And don't screw other filters directly on top, as it may increase your chances of getting lens flare if you are shooting towards the light.

 As you change lenses it is very important that you do it as quickly as possible, so as not to allow dust particles to infiltrate the interior of your camera.
-A puffer, or blower brush is handy to keep any dust out.
-Also available at camera stores, but it is very important that you read your camera instruction manual before attempting this.
-See my next chapter on "Camera Cleaning"
+A puffer (or blower-brush) is handy for keeping dust out.
+Also available at camera stores.
+However, it is very important that you read your camera instruction manual before attempting this.
+See my next chapter on 'Camera Cleaning'

 The camera usually comes with either a wrist or a shoulder strap.
-If you have a wrist strap fitted, you don't hold or swing your camera by the strap, you slip your hand through the loop and hold your camera that way.
-Then, if you happen to drop your camera, at least the looped strap is still attached to your wrist.
+If you have a wrist strap fitted, it is not to be used as a handle or to swing your camera, you slip your hand through the loop and hold your camera that way.
+Then, if you happen to drop your camera, the looped strap will still be attached to your wrist.

 On the other hand, if your camera has a shoulder strap, for safety, you can both carry your camera and take photos at the same time with the strap around your neck.
-Or, if your like me and you prefer to hand-hold the camera, at least wind the strap around your wrist two or three times.
-This will not only provide safety, but it also allows you to have a firmer grip on your camera whilst shooting.
+Or, if you are like me and you prefer to hand-hold the camera, at least wind the strap around your wrist two or three times.
+This will not only provide safety but also allows for a firmer grip on your camera whilst shooting.

-I know I go on about tripods and some people think they have good enough reasons not to bother with them, but they do provide a firm, secure base for your camera and they give your hands a little extra freedom to do other things whilst preparing for the shot.
+I know I go on about tripods and some people think they have good enough reasons not to bother with them, but they do provide a firm, secure base for your camera (especially in low-light situations) and they do give your hands a little extra freedom to do other things with whilst preparing for the shot.

 As you accumulate the odd lens or two and assorted bits and pieces, you might consider purchasing a bag to keep all your gear in one handy place.